fuzzygroup/wayfarer/docs/guides/tutorial.md

 end
 {% endhighlight %}

 We set up a single route which maps the repository URI (and only that URI) to `CollectGithubIssues#overview`.
-When feed the job that URI, that action is called.
+When we feed the job this URI, that action is called.

-Instead of instantiating jobs on your own, call `::perform_now` and pass an arbitrary number of URIs:
+Don't create job instances on your own.
+Instead, call `::perform_now` on your job class and pass an arbitrary number of URIs to start with:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job